AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/marketo-mapping/activities.md

 # Activities mapping field

-The tables below contain the mappings between the fields in the Marketo Activities dataset and their corresponding XDM fields.
+The table below contain the mappings between the fields in the [!DNL Marketo] Activities dataset and their corresponding XDM fields.

-## Activities dataset

 | Source dataset | XDM target field |
 | -------------- | ---------------- |